Um-Mitternacht/WK/planned_dependencies.md

 **Minecraft version**

 1.21.*, and we need to figure out how to completely rewrite the mod for said version.
 However, we can't lock down on a specific version forever.
 We will need to go to 1.22 and beyond eventually.

+**Other notes**

+We should try and support the three main recipe viewers, REI, JEI, and EMI.
+As a result, the repo is built against them.
+However, only JEI is turned on in worlds for testing.